congatudo/Congatudo/docs/_pages/installation/home-assistant-installation.md

     Ensure your robot is [connected to your WiFi](https://congatudo.cloud/pages/installation/robot-setup.html).

 2. **Access via SSH:**
     Connect to your robot using SSH.
-If you need to bypass the root password, see [this guide](https://github.com/congatudo/stuff/blob/master/docs/rooting-conga.md).
+If you need to reset or recover the root password, refer to the [root password recovery guide](https://congatudo.cloud/pages/misc/recovery-root-password.html).

 3. **Edit the Hosts File:**
     Update `/etc/hosts` on your robot to point required domains to your Home Assistant IP.